qkaren/converse_reading_cmr/data/README.md

 6. conversational context, usually multiple turns (input of the model)
 7. response (output of the model)

-The converational context may contain:
+The conversational context may contain:
 * EOS: special symbol indicating a turn transition
 * START: special symbol indicating the start of the conversation